-With hindsight, I believe my ME started in c.
+With hindsight, I believe my fatigue started in c.
 2003.
 I suffered a miscarriage at 12 weeks, and had to have a general anaesthetic as a result.
 After that, I started to have occasional woozy moments but thought nothing of it.
 In 2004 I was offered redundancy while pregnant, which I took without hesitation!
 I then had my first child, and was told I reacted to the pethidine with an unusual rash.
 I was obviously very tired with a new baby, and the days seemed to blend in to one another.
 After a few months I felt I needed to do something for me, and so started a tiny part time business from home doing something I love.
 This gave me a different focus for a short while which was psychologically invaluable, but did increase the pressure on my time.
 I started to have odd moments of feeling like I was sitting on a boat on a choppy sea, I suffered with more and more colds, and even though I grabbed chances to sleep whenever I could, I was still permanently tired.I then had my second child in 2007, and again had pethidine.
 This was closely followed by a personal trauma and my health just went downhill.
 I knew I wasn’t feeling right, and over the next 18 months or so I saw various doctors with different symptoms such as headaches, muscle aches, tiredness etc. In isolation these symptoms weren’t much, but I didn’t consider them linked together.
-Responses from doctors ranged from ‘delegate out your children’ to ‘you’re anxious’…obviously anxious as I wasn’t well yet no-one was listening!
-The last doctor told me to do daily exercise which I did, and by the end of the week I was confined to the sofa.
-I started to do my shopping online, and my daily focus was getting to and from Pre-School and very little else which I found quite isolating.

 Thanks to the Optimum Health Clinic approach, and some other complementary supports, my life now is unrecognisable from a couple of years ago, and it makes me quite emotional to think about this!
 My children are growing fast, and I am able to be there for them whenever they need me and keep up with their very busy social lives!
 My social life is much busier too, and not only is my part time business from home still going, but I also have a second part time job at the Pre-School which has been a great boost to my confidence.
 We are in the process of moving house, and I am so pleased and excited not only about our new life, but also that I am coping so well with the stresses of the move!